-Oracle Internet Directory maintains a change log in which it stores incremental changes made to directory objects.
+The Oracle back-end directory maintains a change log in which it stores incremental changes made to directory objects.
 It stores these changes sequentially based on the change log number.

-Synchronization from Oracle Internet Directory to a connected directory makes use of this change log.
-Consequently, when running the Oracle Directory Integration Platform, you must start Oracle Internet Directory with the default setting in which change logging is enabled.
+Synchronization from the Oracle back-end directory to a connected directory makes use of this change log.
+Consequently, when running the Oracle Directory Integration Platform, you must start the Oracle back-end directory with the default setting in which change logging is enabled.

 Each time the Oracle Directory Synchronization Service processes a synchronization profile, it:

 Retrieves the latest change log number up to which all changes have been applied.